oroinc/documentation/user_guide/customer_management/customer_management_overview.rst

 * For profiles that come from Magento, these are **Magento Customers**.
 * For profiles that come from the Sales channel, these are **Business Customers**.
 * For profiles that come from the Commerce channel, these are **Customer Users** and **Customers**.
-In this case, Customers are companies who buy your products using OroCommerce store frontend, and Customer Users are those people who act on behalf of a company.
+In this case, Customers are companies who buy your products using OroCommerce storefront, and Customer Users are those people who act on behalf of a company.

 .. image:: ../img/accounts/accounts_view_channels.png